Beach Road: Coastal Casual Kitchen

 This beautiful kitchen is newly constructed in a waterfront home.

-The client’s desire was to have a casual yet well appointed kitchen that was conducive for entertaining but was still somewhat open to the rest of the home.
-We began working with the client on the entire house during the planning phase so it was easier to incorporate all the design ideas, layout, electrical, molding details, and special features into the final blueprints.
+The client desired a casual, appointed kitchen that was conducive for entertaining, yet open to the rest of the home.
+We began working with the client on the entire house during the planning phase.
+As a result, incorporating all the design ideas, layout, molding details, and special features into the final blueprints became much easier.
 What a huge benefit it was to have the kitchen designer involved right from the beginning!
 We designed the plans and cabinetry, specified all appliances, materials, lighting, plumbing fixtures, counter tops, and project managed to completion.

 The design strategy was built around two key concepts:

-1. Having a focal point on the back wall but still allowing for natural light to enter into the space, and creating a “dividing wall” of cabinetry that could house additional appliances and serve as an entertaining bar with hutch storage on the dining side.
-This “wall” also kept the kitchen in the “kitchen” area, but is still great for visual and practical flow of living, dining, and kitchen activities.
-The hood became a central architectural feature while serving as functional ventilation, and the dividing cabinetry became an entertainment zone while also utilizing overflow baking by housing a second oven.
+1. A focal point on the back wall still allowed for natural light to enter into the space.
+This created a “dividing wall” of cabinetry that could house additional appliances and serve as an entertaining bar.
+Hutch storage was added on the dining side.
+This “wall” kept the kitchen in the “kitchen” area, but is still great for visual and practical flow of activities.
+The hood became a central architectural feature while serving as functional ventilation.
+The dividing cabinetry became an entertainment zone while also utilizing overflow baking by housing a second oven.

-2. It was also important to the client to have casual bar seating and an area to relax, but still be able to converse with the chef.
-Thus, we designed a wall of windows and a “keeping room” with club chairs and a fireplace instead of the typical breakfast space.
-Opening up this area to the outside views really enhanced the entire living area and met the client needs for additional conversational seating, but in a more intimate area than the primary living room.
+2. It was also important to have casual bar seating and an area to relax.
+Conversing with the chef while in these areas was a must.
+Thus, we designed a wall of windows and a “keeping room” with club chairs and a fireplace.
+This replaced a typical breakfast space.
+Opening up this area to the outside views really enhanced the entire living area.
+This additional conversational seating created a more intimate area than the primary living room.
 We placed the coffee bar with a built in pot filler near the perimeter of the kitchen so that it could service the keeping room area as well as the kitchen.

 The most stunning special features include the coffee center with hidden pot filler (as mentioned), the stunning cold rolled steel hood, and the carefully selected Luna Bella jelly fish pendants!